An Eco Escape, close to the Victoria Falls, in Livingstone, Zambia. Five spacious chalets, restaurant, natural swimming pool.

-Munga Eco-Lodge is an oasis of tranquility and natural beauty conveniently located at the southern edge of Livingstone, Zambia, only a few kilometres from the Victoria Falls.
+Munga Eco-Lodge is an oasis of tranquility and natural beauty conveniently located at the southern edge of Livingstone, Zambia.

 The lodge, comprising five chalets with central dining, bar and lounge facilities, and a natural swimming pool, is subtly integrated into the African bush (“Munga” means acacia tree).
 Afro-centric in design, the buildings merge with their natural environment.
 Guests can relax under a canopy of trees, surrounded by thickets and grasses, and may be serenaded by birds.

 The lodge endeavours to operate in a sustainable manner.
 It has many innovative features that will appeal to the culture enthusiast and the environmentally-conscious tourist.
 These include use of rammed earth walls and thatched roofs for all the buildings.
 Most indoor fixtures were made by local artisans.

 Restaurant meals include local and international cuisine.
 The lodge garden contributes organic produce.